 Begin by creating a new Bulk Editor campaign or cloning an existing campaign.
 The conversion optimization-specific fields will be the following columns:

-Follow the original Bulk Editor creation flow, but add the specific conversion optimization fields:, , , , and .
+Follow the original Bulk Editor setup, but fill in these specific conversion optimization fields: , , , , and .

 Use as few campaigns and ad groups as possible to simplify the structure and provide clearer results.